udecode/jotai-x/README.md

       // alternative
       const element = useElementStore().useValue('element');
     ```
     - Advanced: `useValue` supports parameters `selector`, which is a function that takes the current value and returns a new value and parameter `equalityFn`, which is a function that compares the previous and new values and only re-renders if they are not equal.
-Internally, it uses [selectAtom](https://jotai.org/docs/utilities/select#selectatom)
+Internally, it uses [selectAtom](https://jotai.org/docs/utilities/select#selectatom).
+You must memoize `selector`/`equalityFn` adequately.
     ``` js
       const store = useElementStore();

+      // Memoize the selector yourself
       const toUpperCase = useCallback((element) => element.toUpperCase(), []);
       // Now it will only re-render if the uppercase value changes const element = store.useElementValue(toUpperCase);
       // alternative
       const element = useElementStore().useValue('element', toUpperCase);

+      // Pass an dependency array to prevent re-renders const [n, setN] = useState(0); // n may change during re-renders const numNthCharacter = useCallback((element) => element[n], [n]);
     ```
   - **`useSet`**: Hooks for setting a state within a component.
 See [useSetAtom](https://jotai.org/docs/core/use-atom#usesetatom).
     ``` js